tracer-x/TracerX-examples/README.md

   `make addition.klee`

-- To build an LLVM IR file of `number.c`:
+- To build an LLVM IR file of `addition.c`:

   `make addition.s`